 Bhagat’s spiritual painting depicts the radiant Golden Temple in Amritsar, Punjab, under the bright full moon and cool night sky.
 Amongst the hustle and bustle of the impatient crowd, there is one sikh who sits apart, in eternal patience.

 Bhagat’s painting has taken sikh art to the next level with this piece.
 There is nothing else as beautiful as this painting showing the Sardar meditating in front of Darbar Sahib.
-Buy Golden Temple – Meditations under the Moonlight prints exclusively from Sikhi Art™.
+Buy Golden Temple – Meditations under the Moonlight prints, as sikh wedding gifts or for your home, exclusively from Sikhi Art™.

 Bhai Kanhaiya ji